KAYAK HUNTING IN ILLORSUIT

 By September 22nd, Karli Zeeb had invited me to go on another several day trip.
 We would use his inboard motor boat.
 I was keen to do so as there was at least a chance that we would catch another Harp Seal and I still needed a fourth skin for skinning my Greenland kayak.
 Unfortunately, I made the foolish decision of going to Uummannaq in hopes of repairing the movie camera, and his trip was over by the time I got back.

 The shark fishing I’ve just mentioned was a constant and very important feature of village life.
 The liver and skin of these shark could be sold for a good price to the KGH store in the village.
-The white meat was cut into rectangular blocks, split down the middle, and hung up (on high racks out of the reach of the dogs) to sun dry and become the bulk of the dog food needed in the winter.
+The white meat was cut into rectangular blocks, split down the middle, and hung up (on high racks out of the reach of the dogs) to sun dry to be used as dog food in the winter.

 Hansi Møller in his rowboat with the five shark his son Peter had just caught.